-7. Following the warm up, the system will initiate a self-diagnostic routine and display the results as either "OK" or "Failed"
+- 6. During the warm up period activate the support gases as described in Section 4.4. - 7.
+Following the warm up, the system will initiate a self-diagnostic routine and display the results as either "OK" or "Failed"

-RUNNING DIA AGNOSTICS
+AGNOSTICS

 TESTS RESULTS

 5V Test

 15V Test

 DAC A Test

 DAC B Test

-8. After the self diagnostic test has completed the instrument will attempt to ignite the flame.
-See Section 4.6.
+8. After the self diagnostic test has completed the instrument will enter the analyze mode and display the analyze screen.
+See Section 4.5.13.